Abdulllahhhh/Tawakkalna-User-Analytics-Dashboard-2023/README.md

 - March recorded the highest number of new users
 - User activity was strongest in the first half of the year
 - Summer months showed lower registration rates

+## What I Learned
+- Data cleaning and preparation
+- Trend analysis
+- Dashboard design and visualization

 ## Dashboard Preview
 ![Dashboard](dashboard.png)